leandrosardi/blackops/README.md

 })
 ```

-Connect to a PostgreSQL database into a node and executes the series of SQL files.
+Into the node, connect to a PostgreSQL database and execute a series of SQL scripts.

 ```
 saas migrations --node=prod1